lmapii/practical-zephyr/01_kconfig/readme.md

 ```

 If you scroll through the output of the `west build` command, you'll notice that `Kconfig` will now merge `prj_release.conf` into our final configuration:

+TODO: its actually a python script invoked via the CMake extension, show.

 ```
 Parsing /opt/nordic/ncs/v2.4.0/zephyr/Kconfig